grumpycoders/iec-60908/README.md

 the data is organized on the disc, and even less how to generate said data stream.

+Some other efforts exists, but probably not to the extend of containing a proper, working encoder.

+Such other efforts include https://github.com/sidneycadot/Laser2Wav and https://github.com/carrotIndustries/redbook and the former has been fundational to the work done here.
+As such, it probably constitutes a first mandatory read, before proceeding to the rest of this documentation.
+We will try however to rephrase and reorganize the information from it.

 This repository is a collection of research notes and tools, aiming at grounding the mathematics behind all this into actionable code and knowledge.
 [Disc rot](https://en.wikipedia.org/wiki/Disc_rot)